713-944-8381

 What is varnish?

 Varnish is byproduct of lubricant degradation that is polar and sticky.
 The primary causes of varnish are oxidation, micro-dieseling and electrostatic discharge.
-The varnish will tend to coat machine surfaces especially in tight clearance zones and cooler regions of the lubricating system.
+The varnish will tend to coat hydraulic systems and lubricated machine surfaces, especially in tight clearance zones and cooler regions of the lubricating system.
 The tendency for deposits to form in tight clearance zones is the reason that the solenoids draw more current and higher burn-out rate.
 Varnish may go undetected with traditional oil analysis tests such as particle counting.
-Varnish precursors are submicron in size
+Varnish precursors are submicron in size.

 How is varnished formed?

-We previously mentioned the three main causes of oxidation, micro-dieseling and electrostatic discharge.
+We previously mentioned that the three main causes of varnishing are lubricant and hydraulic fluid oxidation, micro-dieseling, and electrostatic discharge.

 Oxidation: Is a chemical reaction of the lubricant or the additives react with oxygen.
 This reaction results in acidic byproducts and insoluble molecules that eventually agglomerate into varnish deposits.

-Micro-dieseling: Is a pressure induced degradation that occurs when air bubbles trapped in a hydraulic oil.
-As the oil moves from the low-pressure suction side of the oil pump to the high-pressure side, the bubbles are rapidly compressed, which results in an increased temperature of about 1,800 0F.
+Micro-dieseling: Is a pressure induced degradation that occurs when air bubbles are trapped in a hydraulic oil.
+As the oil moves from the low-pressure suction side of the oil pump to the high-pressure side, air bubbles are rapidly compressed, which results in a dramatically increased temperature of about 1,800 0F.
 The intense heat cracks the surrounding oil molecules resulting in carbon soot and scorched oil molecules.
-Micro-dieseling has become more common as lube system capacity is smaller than it has been historically, which results in lower dwell times so there is less time for entrained air to be released from the lubricant.
+Micro-dieseling has become more common as lube system capacity in newer machines is smaller, which results in lower dwell (lube resting) times.
+Are shorter resting time means that less entrained air can release from a lubricant before it cycles back through the unit.

 Figure 2.
 Adiabatic Compression